 Menopause and the workplace: time to fast forward change and increase awareness of the steps employers should be taking to support staff experiencing the menopause

-Last month the House of Commons Women and Equalities Committee launched an inquiry into menopause in the workplace to examine the adequacy of existing discrimination legislation and seek views on whether further legislation is needed to enable employers to put in place better workplace policies to protect women going through the menopause while at work.
+Earlier this year the House of Commons Women and Equalities Committee launched an inquiry into menopause in the workplace to examine the adequacy of existing discrimination legislation and seek views on whether further legislation is needed to enable employers to put in place better workplace policies to protect women going through the menopause while at work.
 So, why now, and what’s the issue?

 The fact is that many women experience perimenopausal and menopausal symptoms at a difficult and stressful time in their working lives; symptoms which can last for many years, and which can be severely debilitating leading to under performance, absence, poor mental health and loss in confidence.
 There’s nothing new here.
 But with increased life expectancy, raised awareness and conservative estimates suggesting that by 2022, a staggering 1 in 6 British workers will be women in their 50s, it’s plain that this is fast becoming an important workplace issue and employers wishing to be truly inclusive and avoid the negative consequences that come from inactivity, need to have a strategy and procedures in place to tackle the stigma attached to women experiencing the menopause and offering support to female employees at this time in their life.
 And fast!